Delta Sigma Phi: Chapters

+Notable members

 Individual chapter or member misconduct

 In 2001, the Kappa chapter at Auburn University had its charter revoked after a Halloween party where members were present in blackface, Ku Klux Klan robes, and simulating a lynching.
 After being reinstated, their charter was again revoked following numerous incidents involving hazing, vandalism, alcohol and harassment in 2017.

-In 2013, the chapter at California State University, East Bay was kicked off campus due to hazing, alcohol, and drug violations.

 In 2014, the chapter at San Diego State University was shut down due to a string of hazing and alcohol violations, and misconduct, including waving dildos at protestors during an anti-rape rally on campus.

-In 2014, the chapter at Washington State University was suspended after a stint of disciplinary issues with the university.

-In 2015, the chapter at University of Arizona was suspended due to multiple hazing and alcohol violations.

-In 2015, multiple hazing incidents with the chapter at the University of Missouri were made public to the university's leadership.
-As a result, the chapter was suspended and placed on probation.

-In 2017, the chapter at North Carolina State University was shut down due to multiple violations.

-The chapter at the University of Alabama was revoked in May 2018 due to allegations of hazing.
-The hazing allegations had been ongoing for more than two years.
-The chapter remained suspended until the fall of 2020 where they were reinstated.

-In 2019, the chapter at Duke University was shut down due to reoccurring risk management incidents over 12 months.

-In 2021, the chapter at Columbia University lost its campus housing, allegedly due to hazing.

-In July 2022, the chapter at Michigan Technological University was suspended due to hazing violations.